Talmidi Library

 It decries how religion has divided humanity, understanding that, more than religion itself, it is tribalism and nationalism which divides humanity; as long as human beings are afraid of difference, there will be conflict.
 It teaches that we have to learn the courage to accept difference, and not be afraid of it.

-Yeshuinists are not ‘New Age’.
+Yeshuinists are not ‘New Age’ or extremist in any way.
 They are very much within the Yahwist tradition.
 They do not invent things, or pick and choose what to believe.
 They very much use their individual consciences to help them in their daily observance and adherence to the Covenant.